Beavers, Cubs & Scouts

 Scouts (10½ – 15½)

-Scouting is for young people aged between 10½ and 15½ years who want to make friends and develop their widening interests in way that are both educational and fun – young people who want a break from the usual after school routine of homework, games and watching television.
+Scouting is for young people aged between 10½ and 15½ years who want to make friends and develop their widening interests in a way that are both educational and fun – young people who want a break from the usual after school routine of homework, games and watching television.

 Our activities are about action and involvement and mean more than just camping.
 Hiking, rock climbing, gliding, sailing, pioneering, canoeing, parascending, abseiling, putting on shows and exhibitions, motor mechanics, electronics, photography – the list is endless!
 Scouts are also given the chance to learn skills in survival, cooking and first aid.